apache/incubator-kie-docs/README.md

-# This repository is no longer active.
-## The contents are only for drools 7.x.
+### The drools contents are only for drools 7.x and no longer maintained in this repository.
-## The current drools docs content is maintained in subproject *drools-docs* here https://github.com/apache/incubator-kie-drools/
+### The current drools docs content is maintained in subproject *drools-docs* here https://github.com/apache/incubator-kie-drools/

 ___